Editor's choice: Fora Financial business loans

-A merchant cash advance is a type of business financing for companies that have a large amount of customer sales — typically credit card sales.
+A merchant cash advance is a type of business financing for companies that have a large amount of credit card sales.
 Your business gets access to and repays it repay plus a fixed fee with a percentage of your sales.
 Merchant cash advances can be set up as daily or weekly sales.

 Merchant cash advances are designed to provide a temporary cashflow solution to business owners who might not be able to qualify for other types of financing.
-It’s typically fast — especially if your business borrows from a company that already has access to your bank accounts and sales history like Paypal.
-But it’s one of the more expensive business financing options out there.
+It’s typically fast, but it can one of the more expensive business financing options out there.